adambrill/LionsParseDateFormat/readme.md

 ## JavaScript

-To run the JavaScript tests, run these commands from the root of the project:
+To run the JavaScript tests, run these commands from the javascript directory of the project:

 ```